PanPraescribens/primitive-survival/README.md

  - Added: melt down lures and metal fishing hooks
  - Added: Fish jerky and new recipe @l33tmaan
  - Tweak: Fish satiety, fish fillets - See the newly added tables in the documentation for details - thanks @Boomer Bill
+ - Tweak: All jerky stack sizes to 256
  - Tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)
  - Fixed: Added missing textures in pot/bowl for Perch and Carp - thanks @samkee00
  - Fixed: metal dupe exploit melting down nails and spikes - thanks @Tels, @Shibby